learnk8s/learnk8s.io/src/terraformAks/content.md

 You can install the Tiller and any other Helm chart using Terraform.

-However, before you continue, you should remove the existin Ingress.
+However, before you continue, you should remove the existing Ingress.

 Terraform doesn't recognise resources that it hasn't created.